-Apart from the fact that the French have long departed, not a lot has changed in Sa Dec since Duras’ day.
-The roof has yin-yang double-tiles in the style of Northern Vietnamese pagodas, but the French façade, floors, balconies and ceilings, have Renaissance-style embossing.
-The classical domes above the doors, windows and gates point West, a counterpoint to the interior’s red and gold-trimmed Chinese carving and lacquering, featuring dragons, birds and plants like orchids, apricots, bamboos and chrysanthemums, denoting wealth and rank.
+The roof has yin-yang double-tiles in the style of Northern Vietnamese pagodas, but the French exteriors have Renaissance-style embossing.
+The classical domes above the doors, windows and gates point West, a counterpoint to the interior’s red and gold-trimmed Chinese carving and lacquering.
+It features dragons, birds and plants like orchids, apricots, bamboos and chrysanthemums, denoting wealth and rank.

 The most distinctive piece of furniture in the house is a low lacquered table, again in the Chinese style, adorned with mother of pearl.
 The dominant pattern is that of a bat, a symbol of good luck in China.

-Join us on the Aqua Mekong for a taste of Mekong Delta culture which rekindles a fabled romance and treats all to a vibrant Southeast Asian tapestry of Vietnamese history, architecture and culinary delights.
+Join us on the Aqua Mekong for a taste of Mekong Delta to explore their love story and be treated to a vibrant Southeast Asian tapestry of Vietnamese history, architecture and culinary delights.